SchoolOfCode/w5d5_hackathon-rest-api-anastasia-mustafa/README.md

 ## Requirements

-- Must use a database (hosted on heroku or elephantSQL) for persistent storage
+- Must use a database (hosted on heroku or elephantSQL) for persistent storage✅
-- Must use a REST API server with routes to manage requests and serve responses
+- Must use a REST API server with routes to manage requests and serve responses✅
-- Must use the models pattern to allow easy interaction with the database
+- Must use the models pattern to allow easy interaction with the database✅
-- Must use environment variables to store database credentials - do not hard code those credentials!
+- Must use environment variables to store database credentials - do not hard code those credentials!✅
 - Bonus: Once your API is up and running, you could build a front end which allows you to view, create, edit and delete data

 The rest is up to you!